anikajb92/task_rocket_api/README.md

-# README
+# Task Rocket API

-This README would normally document whatever steps are necessary to get the application up and running.
+This repository holds the backend code for the Task Rocket App.

 Things you may want to cover:

-* Ruby version
+## Ruby version

-* System dependencies
+ruby 2.6.6

-* Configuration
+## Database and System dependencies

-* Database creation
+* PostgreSQL

-* Database initialization
+* This API also utilizes rack-cors, JSON web tokens, and Bcrypt

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Initialize DB

-* Deployment instructions
+`rails s`

-* ...
+Run rails server